piscisaureus/debug/posts/custom-prop-categories.md

 <q class="info">be sure to comment if you know more strategies!</q>

 ## 1. tokens
-These custom properties are generally just values, named objectively, and are used atomically.
+These custom properties are **generally just global values**, named objectively, and are used atomically.

+They create team alignment by naming what are otherwise "magic numbers."
+They often follow naming conventions.

 ```css
 :root {